deRemo/containerized-mongodb/README.md

-# dockerized-mongodb
+# containerized-mongodb
 <p align="center">
   <img src="https://github.com/deRemo/dockerized-mongodb/blob/main/sample_img.png?raw=true" alt="Container network"/>
 </p>

-The purpose of this repo is to show how to dockerize MongoDB from scratch and how to configure a replica set between multiple dockerized mongod instances.
+The purpose of this repo is to show how to containerize MongoDB from scratch and how to configure a replica set between multiple mongod instances.

 Utility tool for my research project RT-MongoDB (https://gitlab.retis.santannapisa.it/t.cucinotta/mongo/-/tree/v4.4-rt)